Frequently Asked Questions

 }

-Is it possible to execute multiple queries in a single GraphQL request?
+Is it possible to execute multiple queries in parallel in a single request?

-Yes, you can execute multiple queries in parallel within a single request.
-For example, you can fetch a single post and a list of posts in one request.
-You can also alias queries for clarity.
+Yes, you can execute multiple queries in parallel within a single request to your endpoint.
+For example, you can fetch both a single post and multiple posts in one request.
 Learn more.

-Hygraph supports the @skip and @include directives, allowing you to conditionally include or skip fields based on variable values.
-Learn more.
+Hygraph supports both @skip and @include directives, allowing you to conditionally include or skip fields based on variable values.
+Example:

 How do I use variables in Hygraph GraphQL queries?

-Variables allow you to reuse queries with different data values.
+It's recommended to use GraphQL variables for queries with dynamic data.
 For example, to fetch a post by slug:

 query GetPostBySlug($slug: String!) {